sunilvb/stellar-bank/README.md

 ```

-Note: this dependancy is already added in the source.
+Note: this dependancy is already added in the source pom.xml.

 ### Installing